 A Punch at Everybody (1937, non-fiction, out of print and virtually unavailable).
 A collection of Fr.
 Dudley’s articles in the Daily Mirror on social questions.

 The Tremaynes and the Masterful Monk (1940, fiction, 333 pages, in print).
 A character study illustrating how evil a “respectable” person can be without actually being considered a criminal, and that even the worst among us can be redeemed.
 It illustrates how art and music can speak to the human soul, as well as the author’s love of children and interest in psychology.
 And it describes a little more of the life of Anselm Thornton before he became a monk as well as one of the heroes (Cyril Rodney) in The Pageant of Life.

-Michael: A Tale of the Masterful Monk (1948, fiction, 307 pages, in print).
+Michael: A Tale of the Masterful Monk (1948, fiction, 307 pages, in print and electronic).
 Fr.
 Dudley is often struck with the spiritual dimensions of beauty: in this case, the beauty of gardening.
 Although, like all his novels, it has lots of humor, you learn what it was to live through the Battle of Britain (which the author experienced first hand) and Dunkirk.

 This book was published after the author’s world tour (as the Superior of the Catholic Missionary Society): you get his impressions of his travels to the USA, New Zealand, Australia, and some islands.
 You also get his view of what can be good about the refined English country life–and, as always, what can go terribly wrong with the aristocracy.